Knack Glossary

 Rules

-Submit rules are a type of form rule.
-They determine where the user is taken upon successful form submission, such as display a message or redirect a user to another page.
+Submit actions are a type of form rule.
+They determine where the user is taken upon successful form submission, such as displaying a message or redirecting a user to another page.

-Tip: To learn more about using submit rules, see our article here
+Tip: To learn more about using submit actions, see our article here

 Display Rules